Use a (well-marked) soil thermometer to help you decide what can be sown. Photo by Bridget Aleshire.

 To pre-sprout seeds for extended-season growing, first soak them.
 Then drain off the water which has not been absorbed, and put the seeds in a suitably cool place.
 Rinse twice a day, draining off the water.
 Special plastic draining lids are sold for mason jars, for people who grow sprouts to eat.
 These are great to use, but you can also make your own with a piece of nylon window screen held on with the lid ring or a rubber band.
 For large quantities of seed we use plastic jars from catering sizes of mayonnaise and mustard.
 A pasta strainer is a helpful tool, as is a sieve held upside down closely in the mouth of the jar.

 Usually it’s best to sprout the seed just until you see it has germinated.
 Seeds with long sprouts are hard to plant without snapping off the shoot.
-For most crops, 0.2" (5 mm) is enough.
+For most crops, 0.2 inch (5 mm) is enough.
 For lettuce half that length is good, and one day may be time enough.
 If your pre-sprouting has got ahead of the weather or the soil conditions, slow down growth by putting the seed in the refrigerator.

 Pre-sprouting spinach seeds in late summer is very worthwhile.
 For this we do the whole sprouting process in the fridge, and I confess we don’t rinse them at all!
 One week is a good length of time for fridge sprouting of spinach.
 Give the jar a quarter-turn each day to tumble the seeds and even out the moisture.